mnlipp/jgrapes/helloworld.md

 A predefined event from the core package is the [Start](latest-release/javadoc/index.html?org/jgrapes/core/events/Start.html) event.
-This events triggers the event processing by the framework.
+This event triggers the event processing by the framework.
 Other events, that have been generated before, won't be delivered to handlers until a `Start` event has been received.